 A supply air outlet collar and return air duct flange are provided on all units to facilitate duct connections.
 Fold the duct flange outwards along the perforated line.
-Refer to unit Dimensional Drawings for physical dimensions of the collar and flange.
-(Pg#33 through Pg#34)

 A flexible connector is recommended for supply and return air duct connections on metal duct systems.
 All metal ducting should be insulated with a minimum of one inch duct insulation to avoid heat loss or gain and prevent condensate forming during the cooling operation.